 - Pergolas are great for vined plants.
 Vined plants are beautiful and great for filling in voids in your garden, but they require a structure to help them spread out in a non-invasive way.
 A pergola is a perfect structure for this, as they’re very tall and will give your vined plants optimal exposure to the sun and more than enough space to spread out.

 - Pergolas provide additional privacy.
 We’ve all had trouble with nosey neighbors at one point or another.
 A covered pergola will give you that extra little bit of privacy when your neighbors are too close for comfort, especially when you cover your pergola with curtains or plants.

-When it comes down to it, if you have the funds, a pergola is one backyard design idea that you won’t want to pass up.
+When it comes down to it, if you have the funds, a pergola and pergola covers is one backyard design idea that you won’t want to pass up.

 To Wrap it All Up

-When you make your pergola plan, your pergola cover ideas and overall pergola design should reflect not only the extra sun but also your style, and match the overall vibe of your home and its surroundings.
-There are so many options to choose from, but after going through our gallery, we hope you found the one you like best!
+When you make your pergola plan, the pergola covers and the overall pergola design should reflect not only the extra sun but also your style, and match the overall vibe of your home and its surroundings.
+There are so many pergola covers to choose from, but after going through our gallery, we hope you found the one you like best!